rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Process:**
 - The user is navigated to the recipe edit page
 - The form is pre-filled with the existing data for the selected recipe
-- The user makes changes to one or more fields (e.g., title, ingredients, steps)
+- The user makes changes to one or more fields (e.g., title, ingredients & steps)
-- On submission, a `PUT /api/recipes/:id` request is sent with the updated recipe data
+- When "Save" button is clicked, a `PUT /api/recipes/:id` request is sent with the updated recipe data
-- The backend updates the recipe in the SQLite database
+- The backend updates the recipe in the database
 - The user is redirected to the updated recipe’s detail page

 **Outcome:** The recipe is updated in the database and re-displayed.